-buy a quality giclee print of works on paper (see section below)
+buy a quality giclee print of works on canvas or quality paper (see email below)

-Up-cycling is my enhancement of the narrative I already see reflected in the patina on a piece of oxidised metal, sun-bleached waste paper or broken wood.
+Up-cycling is my enhancement of the narrative I see reflected in the patina on a discarded and weather worn piece of metal, waste paper or wood.

-I grind, cut and augment my treasures, arrange them on my canvas, paint or draw in what it needs, to tell it’s story,
+I grind, cut and augment my treasures, arrange them on my canvas, paint or draw onto them, whatever is required, to tell it’s story.

 Sign up to be the first to know about upcoming shows!